marcelofern/marcelofern.github.io/posts/management/thoughts-on-management/index.md

 This helps building team spirit and camaraderie.
 Frankly, you can provide a much richer feedback as a manager if you are close to the work yourself.

-If you came across this sort of advice below in the past, I recommend you **don't follow** it:

-> managers are usually not part of the teams that they manage.
-Teams are made
-> up of peers, equals that function as equals.
-The manager is most often
-> outside the team, giving occasional direction from above and clearing away
-> administrative and procedural obstacles.
-By definition, the manager is not a
-> peer and so can’t be part of the peer group.
-(Peopleware).

 That is not to say that there aren't exceptions where the manager cannot be part of the team.
 For example, a project may be so novel that no one except the few reports deep in the weeds can actively contribute to the advancement of